Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 Use the Event Hubs client library for Python to:

-- Publish events to the Event Hubs service through a sender.
+- Publish events to the Event Hubs service through a producer.
-- Read events from the Event Hubs service through a receiver.
+- Read events from the Event Hubs service through a consumer.

 On Python 3.5.3 and above, it also includes:

-- An async sender and receiver that supports async/await methods.
+- An async producer and consumer that supports async/await methods.
 - An Event Processor Host module that manages the distribution of partition readers.

 [Source code](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/eventhub/azure-eventhubs) | [Package (PyPi)](https://pypi.org/project/azure-eventhub/) | [API reference documentation](https://docs.microsoft.com/python/api/azure-eventhub) | [Product documentation](https://docs.microsoft.com/en-ca/azure/event-hubs/)